Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Western Kentucky Stats and Trends

-- Western Kentucky has five wins against the spread in nine games this season.

-- This season, the Hilltoppers won ATS in their only game as a favorite of 18.5 points or more.
+- The Hilltoppers covered the spread in their only game when favored by 18 points or more.

-- Western Kentucky has hit the over in 62.5% of its opportunities this year (five times over eight games with a set point total).
+- Western Kentucky's games this year have hit the over on five of eight set point totals (62.5%).

-- Western Kentucky is 3-1 against the spread and 4-1 overall in games when it records more than 35.9 points.
+- When Western Kentucky puts up more than 35.9 points, it is 3-1 against the spread and 4-1 overall.

-- Western Kentucky is 4-3 against the spread and 4-4 overall when the team amasses more than 415.1 yards.
+- When Western Kentucky picks up more than 415.1 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have turned the ball over nine times this season, two fewer than the Owls have forced (11).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.